rfrazier716/rfrazier716.github.io/posts/rust-fizzbuzz.rst

 We did it, we wrote an amazing Fizzbuzz leveraging a slew of Rust's unique features!
 But we also cheated slightly...
 The rules of the game asked us to print the result of the fizzbuzz check, but to enable testing we return a :code:`String` that's printed in the main loop.
 We can trim down this waste of a *whopping 72 bytes* of memory by having :code:`fizzy` write directly to an IO stream!
 The easiest solution would be to have our function call the :code:`println!` macro directly, but then we can no longer test our function.
 Instead, We'll borrow a tip from the `Rust CLI Book <https://rust-cli.github.io/book/tutorial/testing.html#making-your-code-testable>`_ (different than *The Rust Book*, but equally as good) where we pass a mutable reference to a :code:`Writer` handle.
 In the main loop that handle will point to stdout, but for testing it will be a :code:`vector` that we can compare to the expected output.

-This requires a couple modifications to our :code:`fizzy` function, (1) we need to replace all the match statement arms with :code:`writeln!` macro calls. and (2) since :code:`writeln!` can fail we need to modify the signature of :code:`fizzy` to return a :code:`std::io::Result` enum, allowing us to squeeze in yet another idiomatic feature: Error Types!
+This requires a couple modifications to our :code:`fizzy` function:

+#.
+We need to replace all the match statement arms with :code:`writeln!` macro calls.
+#.
+Since :code:`writeln!` can fail we need to modify the signature of :code:`fizzy` to return a :code:`std::io::Result` enum, allowing us to squeeze in yet another idiomatic feature: Error Types!

 We also want to be able to catch the error in the main function. so we'll replace the for loop with an iterator, and consume it with a :code:`try_for_each` method.

 .. raw:: html